NekoApocalypse/leetcode-collection/readme.md

 This repository is a collection of LeetCode problem solutions.

-Also severs a tracker of my LeetCode progress.
+Also severs as a tracker of my LeetCode progress.

 ## `07_reverse_integer`